Read or buy our book, Build: Elements of an Effective Software Organization →

 Engineering Manager

-The engineering managers at Choco have also started socializing the Developer Overview in 1:1s with their teams to promote company’s culture of autonomy and ownership.
+The engineering managers at Choco have also started socializing the developer overview in 1:1s with their teams to promote company’s culture of autonomy and ownership.
 The view allows developers to celebrate work that they’ve completed, have higher quality career discussions, and reflect on whether they’ve been able to focus on the right things.

 Overall, as Choco keeps growing, Matteo and Vignesh feel like Swarmia will continue to act as a catalyst for strategic alignment and the important discussions that need to happen between the engineering and product organizations.